doceazedo/ssn/README.md

 docker-compose up warehouse
 ```

 Wait for the database to fully start up.
-Once it's running, execute the following command while the database is still up:
+Once it's running, execute the following command while the database is still up.
+Don't forget to stop the warehouse container afterwards.

 ```bash
 npm run warehouse:luckperms
 ```

-from now and then, you can start all the containers by running this command:
+From now and then, you can start all the containers by running this command:

 ```bash
 npm run start